shap0011/26W_CST8921_LabWeek14/README.md

 ## Key Insights

 - `Electronics` category generates the highest revenue
-- `North region` performs best overall
+- `North` region performs best overall
-- `Credit card` is the dominant payment method for high-value purchases
+- `credit_card` is the dominant payment method for high-value purchases
 - `Alice` is the top customer (Champion segment)
-- `High-value transactions` were successfully identified as anomalies
+- High-value transactions were successfully identified as anomalies

 ---